 Camden Gasworks 1900s CIPP

-Camden Gasworks in the early 1910s (CIPP) Mr Murray the gasworks manager reported that construction at the gasworks had been completed, the retort had been lit and he anticipated full supply by the end of the month.
-(Camden News, 4 January 1912) Throughout 1912 there an ongoing dispute between Mr Alexander, the managing director of the Camden Gas Company, and Camden Municipal Council over damage to Argyle Street while laying gas pipes and who was going to pay for it.
+Camden Gasworks in the early 1910s (CIPP) Mr Murray, the gasworks manager, reported that construction at the gasworks had been completed, the retort had been lit, and he anticipated full supply by the end of the month.
+(Camden News, 4 January 1912) Throughout 1912, there was an ongoing dispute between Mr Alexander, the managing director of the Camden Gas Company, and Camden Municipal Council over damage to Argyle Street while laying gas pipes and who was going to pay for it.
 (Camden News, 12 September 1912)

 The Camden Gas Company

 The former Camden gasworks started in private ownership as the Camden Gas Company in 1911.
-In 1946 Camden Municipal Council purchased the gasworks and started operating the facility.
-The gasworks closed in 1965 according the fact sheet from the state government.
+1946, Camden Municipal Council purchased the gasworks and started operating the facility.
+The gasworks closed in 1965, according to the fact sheet from the state government.

 Gas Cover Durham Camden1